Personal profile

 Sep 1 2017 → …

-Adjunct Assistant Professor, Department of Electrical and Computer Engineering, University of Houston
+Adjunct Assistant Professor, University of Houston

 Adjunct Assistant Professor, University of Texas Graduate School of Biomedical Sciences at Houston